ros-controls/ros2_controllers/steering_controllers_library/doc/userdoc.rst

    :align: center
    :alt: A car-like robot with two steering wheels at the front, which are also independently driven.

-* :math:`d_{kp}` is the distance from the kingpin to the contact point of the front wheel with the ground
+* :math:`d_{kp}` is the distance from the kingpin to the contact point of the front wheel with the ground.

 **Forward Kinematics**